collapsed-stacks/startups/questions/12396/how-to-sell-direct-advertisements-for-my-website.md

 - tagged: `sales`, `advertising`, `internet`
 - score: 1

-<p>I am starting a new social networking website with a better idea.
+I am starting a new social networking website with a better idea.
 But I need direct advertisements to make that idea successful.
 How can I get direct advertisements to my website?
-Whom do I need to hire to get direct advertisements to my website by convincing advertisers with my idea?</p>
+Whom do I need to hire to get direct advertisements to my website by convincing advertisers with my idea?

 ## Answer 12975